Motion Design

 Arriving

-Fast start, slow end.
-Use for entrances.
+Fast start, slow finish.
+Use it for entrances.
 Feels like a bowling ball rolling to a stop.

 Leaving

-Slow start, fast end.
-Use for exits.
+Slow start, fast finish.
+Use it for exits.
 Feels like a rocket launch.
-The user triggered it, so commit.
+The user asked for it, so commit.

 Travelling

 Slow, fast, slow.
-Use for elements moving between two known points.
-A train arriving at a station.
+Use it when something moves between two known points.
+Like a train pulling into a station.

-Anything moving at a constant speed reads as mechanical and wrong.
+So constant speed reads as mechanical and off.
+Always ease.

 Duration that works

-Below one hundred milliseconds the user misses it.
-Above four hundred the user is waiting.
-The band in the middle covers about eighty percent of UI work.
-Two rules size the rest.
-And one rule governs the relationship between entry and exit.
+Under a hundred milliseconds, the user misses it.
+Over four hundred, the user is waiting.
+The band in the middle handles about eighty percent of UI work.
+Two rules size the rest, and one more sets how entrances relate to exits.

-Modal entrance, ease-out, 350 ms. Slow enough to feel like arrival.
+Modal in: ease-out, 350 ms. Slow enough to feel like it arrived.

-Modal exit, ease-in, 200 ms. Fast enough to feel like departure.
+Modal out: ease-in, 200 ms. Fast enough to feel like it left.

-Same element, same easing family, different durations, different feeling.
+Same element, same easing family.
+Change the duration, change the feeling.

 The 100 ms rule

-When you flip a light switch the bulb appears to fire at the same moment your finger moves.
-It does not.
-The brain stitches the two events together because the gap is short enough to feel causal.
+Flip a light switch and the bulb seems to fire the instant your finger moves.
+It doesn't.
+Your brain glues the two events together because the gap is short enough to feel like cause and effect.
 That is direct manipulation.

-Press feedback must begin within one hundred milliseconds of the tap.
-Begin, not finish.
-Past that window the user stops feeling they are touching the interface and starts feeling they are waiting for software.
+Press feedback has to begin within a hundred milliseconds of the tap.
+It only has to start there; it can finish later.
+Past that window, the user stops feeling like they are touching the interface and starts feeling like they are waiting on software.

 16.67 ms per frame.
-Below that the eye sees smooth motion, above it the eye sees jank.
+Stay under that and the eye sees smooth motion.
+Go over and it sees jank.
 Animate only transform and opacity.
-Width, height, top and left repaint the whole layout each frame.
+Width, height, top, and left repaint the whole layout every frame.

-One primary animation at a time.
-Multiple things moving at once cancel each other out.
+One main animation at a time.
+When several things move at once, they cancel each other out.
 The eye should always know where to look.

 Choreography

-When more than one element moves at once, the order and timing decide whether the result feels intentional or chaotic.
+When more than one element moves at once, the order and timing decide whether it feels deliberate or chaotic.
 Three patterns cover everything you will build.

 Move as one

-Use when elements are functionally one thing.
+Use it when the elements really are one thing.
 A button label and its background.
 A card and its shadow.

 Wait, then go

-Each step waits for the previous to finish.
+Each step waits for the one before it to finish.
 Loading badge, finding profile, ready.
-Order communicates dependency.
+The order shows what depends on what.

 Offset, overlapping

-Elements start at small intervals.
+Elements start a beat apart.
 Lists, grids, parallel groups.
-Between 20 ms and 60 ms apart, top to bottom.
+Space them 20 ms to 60 ms apart, top to bottom.

 Parent before children.

 The container animates first.
-Content follows inside it.
+The content follows inside it.

 Stagger entrances.
 Never stagger exits.